 These emergency grants may be used for any additional costs or un-met needs the student or their family have faced as a result of the coronavirus national health emergency such as:

 - child care

-NOTE: even if you received money from the Cares Act last year, you are eligible to apply again.
-For Spring 2021, more people are eligible with this new round.
+NOTE: Even if you received money from the Cares Act or HEERF in a previous semester, you are eligible to apply for additional funds.

 Application for Funds